SeldonIO/seldon-core/docs-gb/README.md

 ## **Flexibility: Real-time, your way**

-With a "develop in anything, deploy anywhere" approach Seldon Core 2 offers a platform-agnostic, flexible framework for seamless deployment of different types of ML models across on-premise, cloud, and hybrid environments.
+Seldon Core 2 offers a platform-agnostic, flexible framework for seamless deployment of different types of ML models across on-premise, cloud, and hybrid environments.
 Its adaptive architecture enables customizable applications, future-proofing MLOps or LLMOps by scaling deployments as data and applications evolve.
 The modular design enhances resource-efficiency, allowing dynamic scaling, component reuse, and optimized resource allocation.
 This ensures long-term scalability, operational efficiency, and adaptability to changing demands.

 ## **Standardization: Consistency across workflows**